danp-dev/digi-forms-website/src/pages/index.md

   blurbs:
     - image: /img/coffee.png
       text: >
-        We take your boring forms and convert them independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We take your boring forms and turn them into awesome online interactive systems never again will you need to worry double-handling printed forms.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and